gaugefreedom/intelexta/apps/verifiable-summary/CAR_FORMAT.md

 # CAR Format Specification

-This document describes the Content-Addressable Receipt (CAR) format used by IntelexTA and compatible tools.
+This document describes the Content-Addressable Receipt (CAR) format used by Intelexta and compatible tools.

 ## Overview